coa4550/bottletrace-admin/LOST_BOTTLES_IMPLEMENTATION.md

 ## User-Facing Features

-### Lost Bottles Page (`/lost-bottles`)
+### Lost Bottles in iOS App
-Public-facing page where users can:
+The Lost Bottles feature is implemented in the BottleTrace iOS app (not in the admin portal).
+Users can:
 - View all orphaned brands and suppliers
-- Select a supplier for an orphaned brand (dropdown)
+- Select a supplier for an orphaned brand
-- Select a distributor + state for an orphaned supplier (two dropdowns)
+- Select a distributor + state for an orphaned supplier
 - Add optional notes/context
-- Submit suggestions for admin approval
+- Submit suggestions for admin approval via the API

 Submissions are stored in `brand_submissions` with:
 - `submission_type: 'Orphan_Correction'`